 What is catastrophic coverage?

 Catastrophic coverage is special coverage for people who have extremely high drug costs.
-Once you or other qualified parties on your behalf have paid more than $8,000 in 2024 for your covered drugs, you pay nothing for the rest of the year.
+Once you or other qualified parties on your behalf have paid more than $7,400 in 2023 for your covered drugs, you only pay a small coinsurance or copayment amount for the rest of the year.

 Which drugs are covered?

 All of Blue Shield's Medicare Advantage Prescription Drug and Medicare Prescription Drug Plans include a formulary (list of covered drugs) that have been approved by the Centers for Medicare and Medicaid Services.
 Please review the appropriate plan formulary to make sure it includes the prescription drugs you need before choosing a plan.
 If you cannot find your drug on our formulary, ask your doctor or other prescriber if there is a drug on our formulary that can be prescribed to treat your condition.
 Find out more about covered drugs in Blue Shield of California’s Formulary for Medicare Part D.

 Can I get prescription coverage from Medicare Part A and Part B?

 No. Medicare prescription drug coverage is not available directly from Medicare.
 Although you are able to have your premium deducted from your Social Security check, you must purchase Medicare prescription drug coverage from an insurance company or a private company, such as Blue Shield of California, that has been approved by Medicare to offer Part D prescription coverage.

 When can I get Medicare prescription drug coverage?

 The next opportunity for Medicare recipients to enroll will be from October 15 to December 7, during open enrollment.
 This window is available at the same time every year.
 There are certain circumstances that will allow a Medicare recipient to enroll during a Special Election Period.
 Call us at (855) 203-3874 (TTY: 711) for more information about Special Election Periods.